turingschool/backend_mod_1_prework/section4/reflection.md

    - Based on the above Dog clads, an instance is `dino`.

 1. What questions do you still have about classes in Ruby?
-   - There are still some things I do not feel familiar with and the best way for me to get more comfortable with it is to practice more and more.
+   - There are still some things I do not feel entirely familiar with and the best way for me to get more comfortable with it is to practice more.